Aniruddhakharve/GitHub-Actions-Zero-to-Hero1/README.md

 - How to automatically build and run code in the cloud.
 ---

+## 🔮 Future Projects

+These projects will be added step by step in this repository:

+✅ Deploy Java App with Maven + SonarQube → For static code analysis & quality gates.

+✅ Deploy Java App to Kubernetes → Using manifests, ConfigMaps, and services.

+✅ Deploy Java App with Docker Swarm → For container orchestration and scaling.

+Each project will have its own folder and detailed README.md with step-by-step instructions.

+---

 🙌 Contributing

 - If you are a beginner and want to practice GitHub Actions or Java, feel free to fork this repo and try making changes!